EDA University Center

 The ongoing support received through the EDA assists the Voinovich School in providing direct business assistance services, applied research initiatives and an annual State of the Region Conference.
 The overall result is the positioning of the region for economic growth.

-- SAVE THE DATE: 2015 State of the Region Conference: May 12, 2015 "Manufacturing Workforce: Attracting and Building Capacity" - More information coming soon -
+- REGISTER NOW: 2015 State of the Region Conference: May 12, 2015 "Manufacturing Workforce: Building Capacity" - Click here to register - Click here to view conference flier

 - 2014 Ohio Appalachian Annual State of the Region Conference

 “Manufacturing In Appalachia: Opportunities Abound”

 Voinovich School has fostered an environment of collaboration between regional economic development centers and agencies.
 These collaborations aid the provision of direct business assistance services to businesses and entrepreneurs.

 Professional staff members work directly with business owners and entrepreneurs to assess their businesses and help transform their ideas into commercializable products in the marketplace.

 A range of business services are available to clients such as business planning, marketing and industry studies, competitor analyses, marketing and sales plans, financial pro forma and modeling, cost-benefit analyses, technology assessments and manufacturing shop floor redesigns all focused on making the business more competitive and enabling growth and expansion.

 Profit Mastery workshop series is a nationally-known 16-hour training focused on creating financial awareness and subsequent management in small businesses.
 This two day hands-on course is designed to walk business owners through financial statements to help them understand and maximize financial performance, evaluating their business from an informed perspective.